owncloud-archive/documentation/admin_manual/configuration/server/security/ransomware-protection.rst

 .. note::
    When an account is locked, it will still be fully usable from the ownCloud web UI.
+   However, ownCloud Clients will see the account as set to read-only mode.

 Users will see a yellow notification banner in the ownCloud web UI directing them to "Personal Settings -> Security" ("*Locked by Ransomware Protection app.
 Unlock your account in the security settings panel.*"), where additional information is displayed and users can unlock their account when ransomware issues are resolved locally.

 .. note::
    Locking is enabled by default.
-If this is not desired, for whatever reason, an administrator can disable it in the "Admin -> Security" panel.
+If this is not desired, an administrator can disable it in the "Admin -> Security" panel.

 .. _ransomware_protection_label: